ericwanga/my-snowflake-repo/README.md

-# my-snowflake-repo
+# my_streamlit_repo
-Repo for Snowflake Learning
+Repo for Snowflake Learning to build streamlit app in Snowflake